masakifukunishi/algorithm-data-structure-crash-course/bit.md

 # Bit

 ## Summary
 A "bit" is the smallest unit of data and information storage in computing.
 The term "bit" is a contraction of "binary digit."
 It can have one of two possible values: 0 or 1, representing the two states of a binary system, which is the foundation of digital computing

 ### Q0: Terms
-- What is a `Byte`?
+#### What is a `Byte`?
+A byte is a unit of digital information that consists of 8 bits.
+It's the fundamental building block of computer storage and communication, representing a single character, such as a letter, number, or symbol.

-- What is `LSb` and `MSb`?
+#### What is `LSb` and `MSb`?

+##### LSb (Least Significant Bit)
+This refers to the rightmost or lowest-value bit in a binary number.
+It holds the least weight in terms of value.
+For example, in the binary number 1101, the rightmost bit (1) is the least significant bit.

+##### MSb (Most Significant Bit)
+This refers to the leftmost or highest-value bit in a binary number.
+It holds the most weight in terms of value.
+In the binary number 1101, the leftmost bit (1) is the most significant bit.

 ## Conversion